kig/rpi-car-control/README.md

 After starting the car control app with `sudo systemctl start car`, you can connect to `http://raspberrypi/car/` and play with the controls web page.

 The car control app is installed in `/opt/rpi-car-control`.

+## SSH reverse proxy tunnel

+The car service can connect to a remote server over SSH and create a tunnel from the remote server to the car's web server.
+This allows you to connect to the car through a remote server with a known address and public Internet access.
+The remote server can then create an authenticated proxy for accessing the car.
+This way you can have a username and password for the car and access it from anywhere.

 To use a SSH tunnel server, edit `/etc/rpi-car-control/env.sh` and change the line `RPROXY_SERVER=` to `RPROXY_SERVER=my.server`.